nelsopet/lecospec/README.md

 wavelengths: 350 to 2500 (2151 bands)
 metadata (3 of 9): ScanID, Class1, Class2, ...
 ```
-Note taht we have a total of 748 samples.
+Note that we have a total of 748 samples.
 We can convert to a dataframe and look at its features.
 ```
 SpectralLibrary<-SpectralLibrary%>%
                     as.data.frame()%>%